Adopted November 5, 2019

 Section 4.
 Ad Hoc Committees.
 The President may appoint ad hoc committees as appropriate such as nominating and audit to address the Association’s business.

 Section 5.
 Meetings.
-The Executive Council shall meet three times a year or by a call from the President.
-The Board shall meet twice a year.
+The Executive Council shall meet four times a year or by a call from the President.
+The Board shall meet four times a year or by a call from the President.
 Committees shall meet as needed.
-Meetings may be in person, through teleconference, telephone, or other electronic means that allows members to actively participate.
+Meetings may be in person, through teleconference, telephone, or other electronic means that allow members to actively participate.

 The association shall be governed by the rules contained in the most current edition of Robert’s Rules of Order where applicable.

 Section 1.
-FLARE shall meet as an association annually at its conference or symposium.
+FLARE shall meet as an association annually.
 A business meeting for the membership will be conducted by the Executive Council, and presided over by the President.
 Voting can take place in person or through electronic means.

 Section 1.
 The Association’s fiscal year will run January 1 to December 31.